 Seacoast National Bank is headquartered in Stuart and is the 9th largest bank in the state of Florida.
-It is also the 231st largest bank in the nation.
-It was established in 1933 and as of March of 2016, it had grown to 728 employees at 60 locations.
-Seacoast National Bank has an A+ health rating.
+It is also the 219th largest bank in the nation.
+It was established in 1933 and as of June of 2016, it had grown to 784 employees at 63 locations.
+Seacoast National Bank has an A health rating.

 I have never had a problem with them holding money or any of the nonsense posted here.
 I love them checks are available before I leave the bank but of course I have the money in the account to cover them.
 Almost always friendly at the various branches I have been to.
 Never had a nasty call when I have called in not many times over five years because they do what they are supposed to without me calling them.
 The loans on the other hand are not competitive for the average beacon no matter how much money you move through their bank.
 So if you want decent terms you will not be financing anything with them so for loans they very well may suck.
 I have numerous loans and none with them, I thinks it's kind of funny really.
 But for checking saving banking need they are awesome and have been for five years.
 I appreciate them.